 If you are an incoming student, your application for a need-based BU grant award will be considered based on several factors.
 These include calculated financial eligibility, academic achievement, and the availability of funds for your program of study.

-If you are a returning student who previously received a grant award, your award will be renewed at a similar level, provided you meet all eligibility criteria and your financial eligibility continues at a similar level.
+If you are a returning student who previously received a grant award, your award will be renewed at the same level consistent with the BU Grant Assurance.

 If you are a returning student who has not previously received a grant award, you will be considered on a funds-available basis, provided you meet all eligibility requirements, including a 2.50 grade point average for the prior academic year.